KnudsenMorten/ClientInspectorV2/README.md

   <summary>How to configure the initial setup of Azure LogAnalytics tables and Data Collection Rules (first-time)</summary>

 <br>
 I recommend to have a reference computer, which is used for table/DCR management.
-This way it is a controlled process, if changes must be made for example change of data structure
+This way it is a controlled process, if changes must be made - for example if the source object schema changes.
 <br>
 Configuration:

 1. When you run the DeploymentKit, it will automatically prepare the ClientInspector file for you, so you just need to insert the variables

-2. Verify the variables have been inserted
 ```js
 $TenantId                                   = "xxxx"
 $LogIngestAppId                             = "xxxx"